SzymonLegowski/SzymonLegowski/README.md

 ## About

-Architect of web solutions, trying to became proficient in designing interoperable data exchange protocols between application layers and relational data structures.
+Architect of web solutions, trying to became proficient in designing interoperable data exchange protocols
+that are hopping between application layers and relational data structures.
 Harnessing power of virtualized runtime environment in order to maintain runability of previously mentioned.

 <!--